TanmoySarkar2002/Netflix_Data_Analysis/README.md

 Understanding the structure and size of the dataset.
 Analyzing the distribution of different attributes such as title, genre, release year, etc.

 Visualization:

-Creating visual representations of the data using tools like Seaborn.
+Creating visual representations of the data using libraries like Seaborn.
 Highlighting trends and patterns in the Netflix catalog.

 The project employs Python for data manipulation and visualization, utilizing libraries such as Pandas and Seaborn.